How to pick the best resume format to make sure your application stands out? Learn from our handy guide on resume formatting. Read more!

 - Listen and be present.

-Listening to others has a huge power.
+Listening to others is a great interpersonal skill.
 It’s not exactly part of introducing yourself, but the next step after all introductions are made is striking up a conversation.
 And great conversations can only happen when people listen to each other and are present in the moment.

 If you want to introduce yourself in a professional manner remember to be mindful of the social context.
 In other words, make sure your introduction fits the situation.
 Plus, be aware of why you're introducing yourself in the first place, and what you want others to learn about you.